 Another cost Plan K does not cover is Part B excess chargesA Medicare Part B excess charge is the difference between a health care provider’s actual charge and Medicare’s approved amount for payment..
 Exactly what are Medicare excess charges?
 They are additional medical costs doctors and other healthcare providers can add to your bill if they do not accept Medicare’s standard rates.

-Is Medicare Plan K Worth It?
+Is Plan K Worth It?

 Generally speaking, the healthier you are and the more money you have saved, the more risk you can take with your Medigap coverage.